locxter/mcrpd/README.md

 - FreeCAD for editing and exporting the CAD file.
 Install it with `sudo apt install freecad`.
 - A2Plus for assemblying to robot virtually in FreeCAD.
 Install it via the integrated addon manager.
 - Arduino IDE as a way to compile the Arduino code.
 Install it with `sudo apt install arduino`.
-- gedit for editing the source code.
-Install it with `sudo apt install gedit`.
+- VSCodium as universal text editor and IDE.
+Install it with `sudo snap install codium --classic`.

 ## How to build it